vivekvrma/CSC580-ML-Project/README.md

 - **Model:** Two-Layered Neural Network

 ## Dataset
-Dataset used for the prediction is in the data folder named as asteroid.csv
+Dataset used for training and prediction is in the link: https://www.kaggle.com/code/blulypsee/asteroid-diameter-prediction-mlp-catboost-lgbm/input?select=Asteroid_Updated.csv

 ## Steps to follow